hemanth22/CV/docs/index.md

 **Solution**

 - Written a python program to execute in commmand line to read XML Rest API
-  call the API and display the output in the command line.
+  call the API and display the output in the command line and sent output to internal email as a verification.

 ##### **Certifications**